 A proxy is a piece of software that allows a user to access internet through a different computer (taking on the IP address of this computer).
 This can allow access to the internet from networks which do not have a direct internet connection.

 We do not have a problem with correctly configured proxies, they are sometimes the only way for someone to gain internet access.
 However when a proxy is misconfigured to allow access to anyone on the internet (often called an open proxy), it can be used by anyone to connect through your system!

 This type of misconfigured proxy is an annoyance to the internet community as a whole because they allow abusers to hide behind someone else’s IP address.

-This can be abused by spammers to anonymously send unsolicitied email (“spam”), to anonymously connect to (and possibily abuse) a chat network such as IRC or to access websites.
+This can be abused by spammers to anonymously send unsolicited email (“spam”), to anonymously connect to (and possibly abuse) a chat network such as IRC or to access websites.

 How does this affect IRC?

 If you have been on IRC for any length of time, you have probably seen an attack using open proxies at least once.
 Hundreds of clients will enter a channel, often with random nick names, and start sending large amounts of coloured channel and CTCP messages.
 Commonly they will leave and join the channel rapidly in order to cause more disruption.